gradio-app/gradio/guides/01_getting-started/02_key-features.md

 Similarly, when a component is used as an output, Gradio automatically handles the _postprocessing_ needed to convert the data from what is returned by your function (such as a list of image paths) to a form that can be displayed in the user's browser (a gallery of images).

-Consider an example demo with three input components (`gr.Textbox`, `gr.Number`, and `gr.Image`) and two outputs (`gr.Number` and `gr.Gallery`) that serve as a UI for your image generation model.
+Consider an example demo with three input components (`gr.Textbox`, `gr.Number`, and `gr.Image`) and two outputs (`gr.Number` and `gr.Gallery`) that serve as a UI for your image-to-image generation model.
 Below is a diagram of what our preprocessing will send to the model and what our postprocessing will require from it.

 ![](https://github.com/gradio-app/gradio/blob/main/guides/assets/dataflow.svg?raw=true)